Managing Client Masters

 Master Owner - Specify the email address/es (one per line) of the "Owner/s" to be notified whenever this Client Master goes offline or changes state.

-Note: Clicking the Advanced button opens the Delay before notification field, which allows you to specify the number of minutes (a value between 1 and 60) between notifications.
+Selecting the Advanced button opens the Delay before notification field, which allows you to specify the number of minutes (a value between 1 and 60) between notifications.

 Plugin Catalog - Select Specify a plugin catalog for this master to choose a plugin catalog to apply to this Client Master.
+You can also allow Beekeeper plugin exceptions with a plugin catalog.
+See Beekeeper plugin exceptions - Setting up Beekeeper plugin exceptions for more information.

 To maintain the security of Client Masters, as well as your build environment and infrastructure, it is usually a good idea to restrict your Client Masters' access to the Internet as part of a process known as air gapping. [airgap]